timhwang21/gitbook/programming/databases/metrics.md

 - Have lots of JOINs
 - Have lots of GROUP BYs
 - Aggregate subqueries
-- Concerned with many records, but only a small subset of any given record (columnar access benefits)
+- Concerned with many records, but only a small subset of any given record (columnar access, basically)

-On a higher level, analytical queries are differentiated from "regular" application DB operations as being OLAP(online analytical processing) vs OLTP (online transaction processing).
+On a higher level, the distinction between analytical queries and "regular" application DB operations is represented as OLAP (online analytical processing) vs. OLTP (online transaction processing).

 ### OLTP